rxcle/rxindi-support/readme.md

 Download Rxindi from the Adobe Marketplace.
 During the preview phase Rxindi is available for free.

 ### Which versions of InDesign does it support
-Rxindi requires InDesign CC 2019 or newer.
+Rxindi requires InDesign CC 2018 or newer.
 Both the MacOS and Windows versions are supported.

 ### More?
 This only scratches the surface of possibilities.
 Want to know more?
 See the included full user manual that is included with Rxindi.

+## Release Notes

+### v1.0.0
+- First release

 ---
 Copyright &copy; 2016-2020 [Rxcle](https://www.rxcle.com)